mlshf/AST_Clone_Search/README.md

 Command line arguments when launching should be: PATH SHA1 SIZE OUTPUT

-PATH is replaced with path to executable of Course_Realization from directory, in which program is launched.
+PATH is replaced with path to executable of AST_Clone_Search from directory, in which program is launched.

 SHA1 is replaced with path (analogically, from launching directory) to .txt file, that contains a list of SHA1-hashes of commits, that will be used for initializing.